cs-ed/edtech-plan-kanwarsingh1/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=5733025&assignment_repo_type=AssignmentRepo)
 # Educational Technology Plan

 The goal is that students gain fundamental understanding of how computers operate.
-This includes understanding the difference between hardware and software and beginning to code (Scratch and some Python).
+This includes understanding the difference between hardware and software and beginning to code (Scratch).
 To accomplish this formative assessments must be taken to understand where the majority of the cohort is (Google Survey).
 From there the ISTE standards can be incorporated and modified according to the class results.
+The primary ISTE standard that will be emphasized in this edTech plan is
+ISTE standard 5.4.a Design CT activities where data can be obtained, analyzed and represented to support problem-solving and learning in other content areas. (https://www.iste.org/standards/iste-standards-for-computational-thinking)

 ## Context